AWegnerGitHub/awegnergithub.github.io-content/2017_04_20_review_of_become_a_product_manager_and_get_the_job_course.md

 That glowing review said, I had a hard time getting through the lessons.
 Despite the amount of useful information, I found the lessons to be...boring, at best.
 At worst, the instructors attempted to throw jokes in that just didn't work for this format.
 That type of distraction made it hard to stick with the lessons.
-Additionally, the quizzes that cropped up occassionally, were treated as a joke by the course creators.
+Additionally, the quizzes that cropped up occasionally, were treated as a joke by the course creators.
 There were joke answers, there were joke explanations for answers and their were questions unrelated to the content but instead about the instructors.